glowkeeper/P3D/docs/labs/week3Session1.md

 Save your scene.

 You are now going to add a first-person controller to the scene.
 The simplest method to do that is via _Tools_, _Starter Assets_, _Reset First Person Controller_.
 Hopefully, your scene looks similar to Figure 2.
-Now, when you press _play_, you should be able to look and move around your scene using the mouse and the keys _w_, _a_, _s_, _d_ and _spacebar_.
+Now, when you press _play_, you should be able to look and move around your scene using the mouse and the arrow keys (or _w_, _a_, _s_, _d_) and _spacebar_.

 ![](./images/fpcScene.png)